Dorothy Arzner: Directing career

 Christopher Strong follows a female aviator named Cynthia Darrington, played by Katharine Hepburn, who begins an affair with a married man, Christopher Strong.
-Towards the end of the film, Strong's wife Elaine appears to both acknowledge and forgive Cynthia for the affair.
-This is an example of the way Arzner turned conventional societal views of women upside-down.
+Towards the end of the film, Strong's wife, Elaine, appears both to acknowledge and forgive Cynthia for the affair.
+This plot is an example of the way Arzner turned conventional societal views of women upside-down.
 Instead of pitting the two women against each other, buying into the narrative of women as rivals, Arzner complicates and interrogates typical views of women by portraying a genuine moment of connection between Cynthia and Elaine.
-In an article for Jumpcut, Jane Gaines argues that a reading of Christopher Strong could allude to Arzner's belief that "heterosexual monogamy cripples the imagination and curbs the appetite for living."
+In an article for Jumpcut, Jane Gaines argues it's possible to read Christopher Strong as reflecting Arzner's belief that "heterosexual monogamy cripples the imagination and curbs the appetite for living."
 Arzner herself noted that the film was well-liked at the time but that she never considered it her favorite.
 "I could hardly consider any one a favorite," she said.
 "I always saw too many flaws."

 Craig's Wife tells the story of Harriet Craig, played by Rosalind Russell, a woman so consumed by the upkeep of her home that nothing else interests her.
 The film was based on a stage play of the same name by George Kelly but differed in its treatment of its female protagonist.
-The play, in a much more misogynistic look at the American housewife, sided with Harriet's husband, portraying her as cold and disinterested.
-Arzner's version turned the story into "a plea for women to become their own people rather than beautiful possessions."
-In her essay entitled The Woman at the Keyhole: Women's Cinema and Feminist Criticism, Judith Mayne writes that "it is Harriet's husband who married for love, not money" whereas Harriet approached the marriage as "a business contract."
+The play, in a much more misogynistic look at the American housewife, sided with Harriet's husband, portraying Harriet as cold and disinterested.
+Arzner's version turned the story into what So Mayer calls "a plea for women to become their own people rather than beautiful possessions."
+In her essay The Woman at the Keyhole: Women's Cinema and Feminist Criticism, Judith Mayne writes that "it is Harriet's husband who married for love, not money" whereas Harriet approached the marriage as "a business contract."
 In this way, Craig's Wife is an example of a running theme in Arzner's work: the repressiveness of heterosexual marriage.
 Mayer writes that Arzner's films "show again and again that when a man believes he can own a woman and women have to compete for men, then romance, loyalty and friendship go out the window."
-In Craig's Wife, Arzner offers the possibility of women's community after the instability of heterosexual romance with the final scene between Harriet and widowed next door neighbor.
+In Craig's Wife, Arzner offers the possibility of women's community after the instability of heterosexual romance with a final scene between Harriet and her widowed next door neighbor.
 Both women have been left by their husbands, in vastly different ways, and their next potentially meaningful connection is with each other.